Kanchenjunga Base Camp Trek (18 Days) — Kathmandu to Kathmandu, Nepal

 Day 16 Trek Sekathum to Taplejung / Suketar (2,420m)

-Day 17 Fly Suketar → Kathmandu — Overnight Kathmandu
+Day 17 Fly Suketar to Kathmandu — Overnight Kathmandu

 Day 18 Departure from Kathmandu